 After pulling into her space, she sat inside her car for a moment, rubbing her eyes.
 When she got out, she walked past the main building and toward the opposite side of the lot.
 Even from there she could see the myriad of grates and glass that composed her father’s oceanarium.

 Her destination, however, was a much smaller.
 She entered simply by swiping her card on the staff door.
 This took her directly into her office.
 Just outside her door a much larger room could be seen, filled with secured display cases and tempered glass.
 This was where her dream had come true: a small museum dedicated the sharks and rays that had long since gone extinct.

 Compared to the stylish displays of her Museum, her office was rather ordinary.
-There was a custom computer that she used for her database and a small server that she used to run the museum’s site.
-Both sat atop a large but plain oak desk, all three gifts from her sister.
+There was a computer on a large but plain oak desk, and on a matching table in the corner, a small server that she used to run the museum’s website.
 There was a stereo on the shelf for her late hours and a plush leather office chair, but her favorite piece of furniture was the matching couch that many nights had been her home away from home.

 The first thing she noticed a note from Carlton telling her that a package had arrived over the weekend.
 She wasn’t expecting one, but it wasn’t unusual; her cousin often sent her trinkets from Rome.
 She shrugged it off and got to work.